 Rye Schools.
 The Rye School Budget represents the majority of the tax payments Rye taxpayers make for local government each year.
-The School Budget was just over \$14 million for 2018-2019.
-The Town Government functions are approximately \$9.2 million.
-The School Budget represents 65% of total town taxes.
+The School Budget was just over \$14.4 million for 2020-2021.
+The Town Government functions are approximately \$10.5 million.
+The School Budget represents 60% of total town taxes.
 The State of New Hampshire requires communities to show what they would provide to the State if there were Donor towns.
 Therefore, we show what we would provide to the State, but currently no Rye town taxes are sent to the State of New Hampshire.
 All taxes collected for the schools stay in Rye.
 The Town Tax collection system obtains the funds for the schools and allocates them to the School Board to utilize.

 District Wide Costs are costs that are shared between the Rye Elementary School and Rye Junior High School and are the largest component of the School Budget.
-Most of the District Wide Costs are from total benefits, SAU costs, busing, debt payment and technology investments.
+Most of the District Wide Costs are from total benefits, SAU50 costs, busing, debt payment and technology investments.
 High School costs are not controllable by Rye as the cost per student is dictated to the Town from Portsmouth High School and the number of students going to PHS fluctuates.
-Rye Elementary School and Rye Junior High costs have been relatively stable over the past few years.
-See Graph below.